raymondshao-cell/odin-calculator/README.md

 ## Credits

 This project was developed by Raymond Shao as part of the Odin Project's Foundations curriculum.
-This project included the use of Gemini for brainstorming methods to aid in the project's development.
+This project included the use of Google's Gemini AI for brainstorming methods to aid in the project's development.